actions/toolkit/packages/artifact/docs/faq.md

    - Check the release notes for each repository to see if there are any specific notes about compatibility or changes in behavior.

 ## How long will my artifact be available?
-The default retention period is 90 days.
+The default retention period is **90 days**.
 For more information, visit: https://github.com/actions/upload-artifact?tab=readme-ov-file#retention-period